 - Skin diseases

 Constant exposure to pollutants and toxic substances in water or air can also cause early deaths.
-According to Newsweek, 200,000 Americans die each year due to environmental pollution, with lower-income communities as well as black communities disproportionately affected.
+According to Newsweek, 200,000 Americans die each year due to environmental pollution, with lower-income communities as well as Black communities disproportionately affected.

 Environmental racism is just as wrong and egregious as any other form of racism and mistreatment.
-The deliberate pollution of black or low-income neighborhoods causes people in those communities immeasurable suffering.
+The deliberate pollution of Black or low-income neighborhoods causes people in those communities immeasurable suffering.
 Not only can pollution and living close to toxic waste have severe consequences on people’s life quality, but it can also destroy their health and potentially cause premature deaths.

 If your community or you individually suffered from environmental injustice and racism, you can do something about it.
 Consulting with an environmental justice lawyer is a good first step that can help you get clear about any avenues for pursuing justice and compensation.